New year, new you, right?

-If you need a little help paying off credit card debt or putting a little extra in savings, we’ve put together a list of some of favorite tips from the last few months.
+We’ve put together a list of some of our favorite tips from the last few months.
 There are 12 of them, so you can either do all of them this month, or split them up throughout the year (one a month).
-Hope they help!

 1. Get Paid to Get in Better Shape

-It’s free to join Inbox Dollars and best of all, they give you $5 just for signing up.
-They’ll even pay you up to $120/year just to listen to their radio station.
+It’s free to join, and best of all, you get $5 just for signing up.
+It’ll even pay you up to $120/year just to listen to its radio station.

-There are a number of companies, including Google, that will pay you to install their app on your cell phone.
-And they’ll pay you for every month you keep them installed.
+A number of companies, including Google, will pay you to install their app on your cell phone and for every month you keep them installed.

 The apps collect data from your cell phone and help companies better understand web and mobile usage better — such as what times of day people browse, how long they stay on websites and use apps, and what types of sites and apps are popular (or not).